fpapleux/raspi/README.md

 	4. Reboot the system as suggested and log in with your new user.
 This should be safe to work now.

+So far, the system is setup to do the following (all optional at this point -- there will be a script that fully automates the process):

+	1.